Nightstalker (band): History

 Nightstalker are Argy (vocals), Andreas Lagios (bass), Tolis Motsios (guitar) and Dinos Roulos (drums).
-Formed in 1989 by the lead singer and drummer at the same time, Argy, Nightstalker have become popular in the underground rock scene as pioneers of the 'heavy rock' scene (later named as stoner rock) and have earned a cult following.
+Formed in 1989 by the lead singer and drummer at the same time, Argy, Nightstalker have become popular in the underground rock scene as pioneers of stoner rock and have earned a cult following.

 Having a classic rock and metal background, and influenced by the grunge rock of the early 1990s, the band managed to combine the raw rock 'n roll simplicity with heavy riffs and hazy, psychedelic tunes.
 After some releases in several compilations (Toxic Babes in a Rock 'n Roll Land, Divin'), the band became well known after the release of the first EP, SideFX (1994), and the first album Use (1996).
 Followed by the third release, the EP The Ritual (2000), the main characteristic of the first decade was the combination of drums playing and lead singing by Argy, and the productions of the albums by Alex K (The Last Drive).
 The next album, Just a Burn (2004), was the last that Argy played the drums, although the band had a drummer (Costas, a.k.a.
 Digital Alchemist) for the live shows.
 This album was a big opportunity to grow the bands' fan base, and its success was a big step for their next album Superfreak (2009) which was released by the American label MeteorCity.

 The band itself usually rejects the "stoner rock" label.

 We never accepted labels in music.
 I've always believed we play rock.
 In the early 1990s music press labeled us as grunge.
 Three or four years now they've been saying we play stoner.
 In five or six years, if we're still on this planet, they'll say we play something else.
 But who gives a shit…